cyberbotics/optima/README.md

 mkdir build
 make
 ```
 Then you can run the framework using `./build/DNN-framework`.
-You can choose any structure you want and it will train it on the MNIST dataset.
+You can choose any structure you want and it will train your network on the MNIST dataset.